Accrual of appropriations

 If your entity requires additional funding directly by way of appropriation to sustain ongoing operations, particularly from a cash flow perspective, contact your Agency Advice Unit in Finance.

 Valuation of property, plant and equipment (PPE)

 Yes.
-While the relevant accounting standards have not changed in 2019-20, the uncertainties and consequences of recent events need to be considered for 2019-20 asset valuations.
+While the relevant accounting standards have not changed, the uncertainties and consequences of recent events need to be considered for asset valuations this year.
 The government adopts: